gharkins830/Colley-Massey-Personalized-To-You/README.md

-My repo titled Weighted-Colley-Massey is identical, I just changed the name of the repo, and still wanted the link from my Thesis to function.
+My repo titled Weighted-Colley-Massey is identical, I just changed the name of the repo and still wanted the link from my Thesis to function.

 # Colley & Massey Personalized To You